screaminglucy/xctrl-tf/README.md

 This is python code to control a Yamaha TF mixer with a Behringer XTouch control surface in XCtrl/MC mode

+Set the IP addresses correctly and run xctrltf.py

 ## Reference Material

 * [Python Script Template](https://usa.yamaha.com/files/download/other_assets/0/1266290/Python_Script_Template_V100.zip) - Simple Python scripts from Yamaha